rayyan35p/tp/docs/DeveloperGuide.md

 Therefore, users can add tasks with deadlines past the project deadline by accident without knowing.
 We plan to add a warning to the user if the user tries to add a task with a deadline past the project deadline:
 `The newly added task has a deadline past the project deadline!
 Check again if the details are correct and edit if needed!`
-4. Currently, a maximum of only one employee can be assigned to each task, which is not accurately reflecting the real world.
+4. Currently, a maximum of only one employee can be assigned to each task, which does not accurately reflect the real world.
 We plan to allow multiple employees to be assigned to each task.
 5. Currently, commands that allow users to add multiple continuous indexes (e.g. `priorityP 1 2 3 p/low`) do not allow multiple spaces between indexes (e.g. `priorityP 1 &nbsp;2 &nbsp;3 p/low`).
 Instead, an error message is currently shown to the user saying `Index provided was not a non-zero unsigned integer.
 This is not valid: <empty>`, due to the extra space.
 We plan to allow multiple spaces between indexes to be handled automatically instead of the user having to find where they may have put the additional space(s).
 6. Employee names currently cannot contain special characters, as the validation for this is too strict.
 A name such as `Vishnu S/O Prasath` cannot be added to the employee list, even though it could be a valid name.
-We plan to allow some special characters, such as `/` and `-`, to be added to the employee name.
+We plan to allow some special characters, such as `/` and `-`, to be used in an employee's name.